 Thank you for helping those living with the double disadvantage of poverty and disability.
 Each and every gift you send is truly appreciated.
-Our website can only process donations made by Credit Card.
-If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us at email@example.com
+Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
+These types of debit cards will typically show the Visa or MasterCard logo on the front.
+If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us firstname.lastname@example.org

 Help children like Suman receive vital life-changing surgeries so they can run and play with their friends, go to school and plan for a brighter future.